by “Kommunistisches Programm”

 “inflation means internal decomposition and external weakening for our competitiveness, that is, a double threat to the continuation of our growth”<Le Figaro, December 7, 1973>

-The phenomenon is tolerable and even beneficial for capital if the two conditions set out above are met (that is, in the language of capital, that inflation is kept “within reasonable” limits).
+The phenomenon is tolerable and even, literally, profitable for capital if the two conditions set out above are met (that is, in the language of capital, that inflation is kept “within reasonable” limits).

-This explains that the “anti-inflation plans” initiated by the states never reduce the price increase to zero, but at most try to restrict it within certain limits (the employers’ associations are understandably against any price-stop for the goods they produce).
+This explains that the “anti-inflation plans” initiated by the states never reduce the price increase to zero, but at most try to restrict it within certain limits (the employers everywhere, for obvious reasons, are fiercely against any price-stop for the goods they produce).
 These anti-inflation plans are essentially characterized by the freezing or “monitoring” of wages.
 For capital, the advantage of inflation is to increase profit and reduce wages: this advantage would be lost if the demands and struggles of workers would catch up with these wage cuts.
-The bourgeois political economy immediately decreed that the real culprit in regards to inflation were the workers’ excessive wage demands and introduced a central wage freeze.
-If you look at the published statistics for the USA and Great Britain, the effect of these measures was easy to observe, as the graphs show.
+The bourgeois political economy immediately decreed that the real culprit in regard to inflation were the workers’ excessive wage demands and introduced a central wage freeze.
+If you look at the published statistics for the USA and Great Britain, the effect of these measures was easy to observe, as the graphs at p.
+76 show.

 1. the result of the so-called anti-inflation plans, which consist in reducing the share of wage earners and at the same time increasing the share of profits;